ietf-wg-gnap/gnap-core-protocol/draft-ietf-gnap-core-protocol.md

 `uri` (string):
 : The URI at which the client instance can make
     continuation requests.
 This URI MAY vary per request, or MAY be stable at the AS.
-This URI MUST be an an absolute URI.
+This URI MUST be an absolute URI.
     The client instance MUST use this
     value exactly as given when making a [continuation request](#continue-request).
     REQUIRED.